noah-schechter/docs/pages/docs/collaboration.md

 - View and comment on incidents
 - Bulk export data

-## Minimum Access Policy
+{% callout %}
 Data on Atlos is often sensitive.
-We recommend following a minimum access policy to protect your investigation.
-Minimum access policy, also known as the principle of least privilege, restricts each researcher to only the least amount of access to privileged information and permissions that they need to perform their work (Okta, 2023).
+We recommend following a **minimum access policy** to protect your investigation.
+A minimum access policy restricts each researcher to the lowest level of access to privileged information and permissions needed to perform their work.

-On Atlos, a minimum access policy means that, for example, an investigator joining a project only so that they can view data should be granted a Viewer role.
+On Atlos, a minimum access policy means that, for example, an investigator joining a project only so that they can view data should be granted a Viewer role, not a role that gives them edit access.
+TODO: add citation/links
+{% /callout %}